McSon2/stake-bot/README.md

 ## Configuration

+You need this project for it to work : [Stake-bot](https://github.com/McSon2/stake-bot-web)

 To configure the bot correctly, you must create a `.env` file at the root of your project.
 This file must contain several essential configuration keys for the bot to function properly.
 Here's a guide for each variable you need to define:

 ### API_KEY